 Now we can start to see trends in the data.

-The InDateRange function will return True or False based on its configuration.
-The table can then be filtered based on a InDateRange column being true or false.
+based on its configuration.
+The table can then be filtered based on an InDateRange

 For example, we may want to see how sales this year compare with last year, side by side.

-Create a new Workbook and rename it to InDate Range.
+Create a new page and rename it to InDate Range

 .